 With its rich and varied textile traditions, weavers of Bengal have been practising these crafts for centuries, with an instinctive sense of colour, weave and harmony.
 These crafts were primarily pioneered to be used for Indian wears, ethnic clothes for centuries.
 However, in recent times, it has been extensively used

-Eastern part of India especially bengal weavers are renowned for weaving the finest count of hand-spun cotton yarn for a long time.
-Unfortunately, we are seeing such fine arts on the verge extinction, therefore at Anuprerna we are in continuous endeavour to revive such beautiful complex crafts working with certain
+The Eastern part of India, especially Bengal weavers, are renowned for weaving with the finest count of hand-spun cotton yarn for a long time.
+Unfortunately, we are seeing such fine arts on the verge of extinction.
+Therefore at Anuprerna, we are in a continuous endeavour to revive such beautiful complex

-Long before the weaving can actually start, the yarns for setting up the loom is prepared.
-This prepatory phase starts from choosing the yarn and its quantiy, goes through yarn dyeing, washing, winding and warping/drumming, and continues all the way to drafting and denting.
-The pre-loom phase is time consuming
+Long before the handloom weaving of fabric can actually start, the yarns for setting up the loom is prepared.
+This preparatory phase starts from choosing the yarn and its quantity, goes through yarn dyeing, washing, winding yarn and warping/drumming, and continues all the way to drafting